 Application of the Skudo Commercial System consists of two steps.
 First the Base Coat is squeegeed and/or rolled onto a small section of the surface to at least 10 mils wet.
-Then the HT, MT or LT Mat is immediately rolled over the wet Base Coat and pressed in.
+Then the HT or MT Mat is immediately rolled over the wet Base Coat and pressed in.

 *IMPORTANT NOTE FOR APPLICATION ON CONCRETE: If Concrete is only partially covered with Skudo and the remainder is left unprotected for the duration of construction, this can cause color variance between the protected vs. the unprotected.
 This comes from exposure to the sun & the elements and differences in evaporation (see images below).